Nagios alternatives and similar tools

 The Nagios source code is hosted on GitHub: https://github.com/NagiosEnterprises/nagioscore

 Do you have an idea or feature request to make Nagios better?
-Join or start a discussion on the Nagios Core Development forum.
 Bugs can be reported by opening an issue on GitHub.
 If you have identified a security related issue in Nagios, please contact [email protected].

 Patches and GitHub pull requests are welcome.
 Pull requests on GitHub link commits in version control to review and discussion of the changes, helping to show how and why changes were made, in addition to who was involved.